 An Ironman is a long-distance triathlon race organised by the Ironman franchise.
 The term ‘Ironman’ has now become synonymous with races of this distance.
 A full Ironman has the following format: 3.8km swim, 180km bike, 42.2km run.

-The first leg is an open water swim in the sea or a lake, wetsuits must be worn unless the water temperature is above 24.5c.
-Athletes will run from the water to the transition area (T1) where they will don their bike gear and jump on the bike for the ride.
-Then, after preparing for the run in T2, the athletes will set out on a marathon for the final leg of the Ironman.
+The first leg is a 3.8km open water swim in the sea or a lake, in which wetsuits must be worn unless the water temperature is above 24.5C.
+Athletes will run from the water to the transition area (T1), where they’ll don their bike gear and jump on the bike for the 180km ride.
+Then, after preparing for the run in T2, the athletes will set out on a marathon (42.2km) for the final leg of the Ironman.

 Not for the faint-hearted, an Ironman is widely considered to be the gold standard of endurance triathlon racing.
 Ironman is a household name across the globe, popular event locations include the famously hilly welsh Tenby, Lanzarote, Hamburg, Taiwan, Morocco… you name it.